soft-dynamics/shiny-ytdl/README.md

 This program is only tested in Android 8.1 and anothers plataform don't has sure it work

+This program has a auto install script in your index and he gonna download and install all npm modules or subfiles

 ### Android

 To download in Android you need the [Termux app](https://play.google.com/store/apps/details?id=com.termux) its for free!